Units and density: Conversion of industrial

 have worked collaboratively with Workspace, Local Community Groups, and

 Lewisham design and conservation teams and planning department to regenerate and

 yet retain the character of this vibrant creative district and gain grassroots support for the approach.

 The proposals create a series of legible spaces and views between the retained buildings and new-build elements which are designed to respect the urban grain of the historic district with its established network of courtyards and alleys, enhancing its character and creating a new connection to the Creek Edge.
 The insertion of courtyards within the retained blocks helps create informal gathering/work spaces (as well as improving internal lighting levels) that make up a diverse and attractive succession of outdoor spaces across the site.

 The Urban Design Strategy to extend the grain of the 1940’s Crossfields Estate into the site creates a series of ideal mixed use plots where we have designed four buildings to contain studios and creative workspace with residential accommodation above.
 The scheme restores and remodels two of the existing warehouse buildings fronting on to Creekside Road to create a series of studio spaces, workshops and an extended cafe/gallery space.
 A series of 4 new buildings further into the site create additional high quality studio/gallery spaces with residential accommodation on the upper floors.
 The new buildings range from 6 to 12 storeys.

-KCA led discussion with Design for London and the GLA from whom we have had very positive feedback.
-The buildings (including a 14 storey mixed use, market sale apartment building) above the main sewer will incorporate solid timber panel frames with a high quality facing brick.
+Karakusevic Carson led discussions with Design for London and the GLA from whom we have had very positive feedback.
+The buildings (including a 14 storey mixed use, market sale apartment building) above the main sewer incorporate solid timber panel frames with a high quality facing brick.
 The scheme has been designed to meet CfSH 4/5, and BREEAM excellent by incorporating CHP, triple glazing and PV panels.